shawlu95/ios-swift-bootcamp/readme.md

 ### Class vs Struct

+- struct has no memory leak
+- struct is threadsafe
 - struct is preferred, simpler
 - struct is immutable, when mutated, a new struct is created
 - struct is passed by value (value type)
 - struct cannot be subclassed, no inheritance
-- struct lives in stack, class lives in heap
+- struct lives in stack (faster), class lives in heap
 - class instance is passed by reference (reference type)

 ### Access Level